QCentroid/qcentroid-docs/docs/platform/browse-problems.md

+# Navigate through the problems

 The **Problems** section shows all the Use Cases currently available on the platform.

-Youn can access this section from the navigation menu on the right.
+You can access this section from the navigation menu on the right.

 ![Platform navigation menu](../images/platform-menu-problems.png)

-You will also see the **My problems** section that shows those problems that you have added to the platform.
+You will also see the **My problems** section that shows those problems that were added by you to the platform.

 The Problems section, will show all the problems available as shown below: